codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 ## Configure direct bank feeds

-To post Bank transactions to Xero, you must set up and enable [Xero Bank Feeds](/bank-feeds-api/xero-bank-feeds/).

-To use Xero Bank Feeds, you'll need to select the **Enable bank feeds** toggle on the Xero **Integration settings** page:
+If you plan to post Bank transactions to Xero, you must set up and enable [Xero Bank Feeds](/bank-feeds-api/xero-bank-feeds/).
+Then, switch them on using the **Enable bank feeds** toggle on the Xero **Integration settings** page:

 ![Enable bank feeds toggle](/img/integrations/accounting/xero/xero_bank-feeds-toggle-enabled.png "The Xero Integration settings page with the Enable bank feeds toggle selected.")

 ## Recap

-In this setup guide, you've learned how to create a Xero app configured with the required Codat redirect URI; retrieve the secure keys for your app and add them to the Xero integration in the Codat Portal; and enable the integration.
+In this setup guide, you've learned how to:

+- Create a Xero app configured with the required Codat redirect URI.
+- Retrieve the secure keys for your app and add them to the Xero integration in the Codat Portal.
+- Enable the integration.

 ## Next steps